SwiftUI’s pickers serve multiple purposes, and exactly how they look depends on which device you’re using and the context where the picker is used.

 }

-If you run the program again you’ll see a large gray space at the top, which is where iOS is giving us room to place a title.
-We’ll do that in a moment, but first try tapping on the Number Of People row and you should see a new screen slide in with all the other possible options to choose from.
+If you run the app again you’ll see that tapping on the Number Of People row makes a new screen slide in with all the other possible options to choose from.

 You should see that “4 People” has a checkmark next to it because it’s the selected value, but you can also tap a different number instead – the screen will automatically slide away again, taking the user back to the previous screen with their new selection.

 What you’re seeing here is the importance of what’s called declarative user interface design.
 This means we say what we want rather than say how it should be done.
-We said we wanted a picker with some values inside, but it was down to SwiftUI to decide whether a wheel picker or the sliding view approach is better.
-It’s choosing the sliding view approach because the picker is inside a form, but on other platforms and environments it could choose something else.
+We said we wanted a navigation link picker with some values inside, but we didn't have to say "now create a list of all our items, showing a checkmark to whichever is selected right now."

 Before we’re done with this step, let’s add a title to that new navigation bar.
 Give the form this modifier: